giseldo/neodataset/README.md

 # Neo Dataset
 Neo Dataset is a dataset containing projects with User Stories and Story Points extracted from GitLab.

+You can acess also this dataset in [https://huggingface.co/giseldo](https://huggingface.co/datasets/giseldo/neodataset)

 ## Autor
 Giseldo da Silva Neo (giseldo@gmail.com)